Depending on the size of your B2B SaaS company and your ideal customer profile, churn rates can vary. Read more to learn about benchmarking churn...

-If someone were to ask you today what your company’s SaaS churn is, could you answer?
+If someone were to ask you today what your company’s SaaS churn rate is, could you answer?

 Knowing churn will give you helpful insights into your SaaS product or services.
 In addition, it will help you calculate your company’s market value, understand your superpowers, and identify where you lose to competitors.

-And once you understand your churn, you can come up with a strategy to lower your rate and improve customer retention.
+And once you understand your churn, you can develop a strategy to lower your rate and improve customer retention.

 In the ever-changing world of SaaS, it’s especially important to know how many customers you are losing.
 And if you didn’t know, venture capitalists (VCs) look at churn when deciding whether or not to back companies—which makes it a crucial metric to monitor.

-In addition to increasing your SaaS company’s value, knowing churn can also:
+In addition to increasing your SaaS company’s value, knowing your churn rate can also:

-Below is a list of four common metrics to report on—including formulas you can easily follow to help you gain visibility.
+Below is a list of four SaaS churn formulas you can easily follow to help you gain visibility into your customer base:

-Net revenue retention measures the total change in recurring revenue from a pool of customers over time and is one of the most comprehensive metrics to measure churn.
+Net revenue retention measures the total change in recurring revenue from a pool of customers over time.
+NRR is one of the most comprehensive metrics to measure churn.
 It tells a complete story: both the positive impact of price changes and the negative impact of lost customers.

 You will need the following numbers to calculate your net revenue retention: